How to Properly Treat Animal and Human Bites?

 3. Dry the wound and cover it up with a sterile gauze

-4. Visit Columbia Clinic Urgent Care to see a healthcare provider, they can provide treatments, as well as any tetanus boosters if needed and prescribe antibiotics to treat any infections.
+4. Visit Columbia Clinic Urgent Care to see a healthcare provider; they can provide treatments, as well as any tetanus boosters if needed, and prescribe antibiotics to treat any infections.

 Animal bites can happen to anyone.
 If you are enjoying a nice hike or camping and come across a wild animal that may bite to protect itself, or a neighbor’s dog that either bites you accidentally while playing or from being aggressive.
-Many types of animals can inflict bites to adults and children, but most animal bites are seen from a family pet.
+Many types of animals can inflict bites on adults and children, but most animal bites are from a family pet.

 Medical care for an animal bite is critical, and you should be seen by a doctor immediately for several reasons: